Transcripts

 and background elements, which makes it look like

 realistic movement.
-That we've broken down the
+Now that we've broken down the different parts

-parts of the animation, let's dive into adding
+of this animation, let's dive into adding

-frame animation.
+the frame animation.
 I have the exercise file already set up with

 is the background layer.
-Since we're starting
+And it's important to

 drawn of the wings.
 Feel free to replace with

-to enter flipbook mode.
+the right tracks easily.
 And now we're ready to draw the second frame of

 the wing animation.
 If you'd like to match